nationalarchives/design-system/src/components/card/index.md

 You can use smaller images to make the cards smaller with `horizontalSmallImage`.

-If some cards in the list have images and others don't, consider aligning the images to the right with `horizontalFlipped`.
+If some cards in the list have images and others don’t, consider aligning the images to the right with `horizontalFlipped`.
 This will keep all the text in the cards aligned.

 Horizontal cards generally benefit from using one of the [different card colours](#coloured-cards) to create boundaries.